Handling Large Universe on Blueshift娦

 print(pipeline_results.index)

-.
+strategy_pipeline.
 The returned

-array, indexed by the assets and
+result pipeline_results is a numpy array, indexed by the assets and

-have a column for each factors
+have a column for each factors added during the pipeline construction,

-method.
+using the add method.
 In the above example, it will have a single

-.
-These calls to pipeline_output
+column named high_volume.
+These calls to pipeline_output trigger

-actual computation of the pipeline
+actual computation of the pipeline.

 Combining factors¶

-We can add multiple factors using the add
+We can add multiple factors using the add method during the pipeline

 construction, each becoming a separate column.
 But many times we may